bahrus/xtal-sip/README.md

 Back to the bad:

 Without browser support, all of these solutions depend on node.js as the development environment.
 That kind of technological, exclusive cultural monoculture should give us pause.
-And to take advantage of all modern web component libraries, including Ionic and Shoelace may require a bundling step as well if using bare imports only.
+And to take advantage of all modern web component libraries, including Ionic and Shoelace, may require a bundling step as well if using bare imports only.
 Even more exclusive set of technologies.

 </details>